 The Gospels remind us that as Jesus walked the road toward Jerusalem, crowds gathered along the way.
 Those crowds consisted of individuals, each one of them seeking, in his or her own way, to form a relationship with Jesus.
 Some of them—most unnamed—have been immortalized by the gospel writers; yet, unique as each one was, they shared with the rest of those clamoring crowds the same basic human impulses and inhibitions, dreams and terrors that we know today.

 Each Wednesday at 7:00 p.m., beginning March 6th (Ash Wednesday), we will meet one of these individuals and hear about what they might have felt and thought in their transformational encounter with Jesus in our 2019 Midweek Lenten Series, Faces by the Wayside.
+Beginning March 13, a Soup Supper will be available in the Fellowship Hall each Wednesday evening at 6:00 prior to our weekly worship encounter.

 March 6 (Ash Wednesday)